django-cms/docs/README.md

 # django CMS 4.1 documentation

-This is a temproary repo to ramp up django CMS v4 documentation.
+This is a temporary repo to ramp up django CMS v4 documentation.
 It is planned to include the contents of this repo in the django-cms repository before release  of django CMS 4.1.

 Our goal is to create an improved documentation basis which ensures new users of django CMS and experienced programmers a positive experience when